How to Deter and Get Rid of Pigeons

-Each strip can be scared down onto the top of fence panels, brick walls and other narrow ledges where pigeons stand on.
+I’ve installed these on the fence at my previous property and also for clients.
+Each strip is easy to screw down onto the top of fence panels, brick walls and other narrow ledges where pigeons stand on.

-- Very effective and will prevent pigeons from standing on the ledge.
+- I’ve found they are very effective and will prevent pigeons from standing on the ledge.

 - These strips stop all birds from standing on the surface, not just pigeons.

-- Will stop other animals, including cats, which could be an issue if you have a pet cat.
+- From first-hand experience, I know they will also stop other animals, including cats, which could be an issue if you have a pet cat.

 I Analysed over 350 Online Reviews – Here’s What I Discovered:

-As part of my research into pigeon deterrents, I analysed over 350 reviews of these wall spikes that past customers had posted to Amazon, eBay and other retailers.
+As part of my research into pigeon deterrents, I analysed over 350 reviews of these wall spikes that past customers had posted to online.